Cost to Remove Tile in Residential Construction

 Actionable Takeaways for Your Next Project

-• Always include a disposal weight buffer of 5-8 % for grout and thin-set dust.
+• Include a disposal weight buffer for dust and debris.